 “We had sick employees,” she said.
 “Our providers were burnt out.
 But we were able to do it because teamwork makes the dream work.”

 The clinic is now fully staffed with 20 medical personnel, including nurses, physicians and two dentists.
-To better serve the area’s diverse residents, the staff speaks almost half a dozen languages in addition to English, including Spanish, Khmer, Farsi, Armenian and Arabic, Sharafi said.
+To better serve the area’s diverse residents, the staff speaks almost half a dozen languages in addition to English, including Spanish, Khmer, Farsi and Armenian, Sharafi said.

 The clinic can request translation services from various insurance plans or through government programs if needed, Sharafi added.